The Scouts have developed the first uniform for Muslim girls as the organisations aims to attract youngsters from different cultures.

 It is the first time the 105-year-old organisation has altered the design of its clothes specifically for a religion.

 The new uniform range includes a knee-length 'hoodie dress' with long sleeves to protect the wearer's modesty.
-Another t-shirt style dress, suitable for warmer weather, is being finalised ready for the summer.
+Another t-shirt style dress, suitable for warmer weather, is being finalised ready for

 Both outfits, designed to be worn with trousers, jeans or leggings, were created in response to the growing number of Muslims joining the organisation.